 The pharmacy has enough staff.
 Team members are appropriately trained for their roles.
 They keep their skills and knowledge up to date and are supported in their development.
-Team members suggest and make changes to improve their services.
+Team members feel confident to suggest and make changes to improve their services.
 They communicate well with each other.

 Staffing levels were adequate on the day of the inspection.
-In addition to the RP, there were three pharmacy advisors, one of whom was the store manager, and a medicines counter assistant.
+In addition to the RP, there were four pharmacy advisors, one of whom was the store manager.
 The team had a good rapport and felt they could manage the workload with no undue stress and pressure.
 The staff had clearly defined roles and accountabilities, and tasks and responsibilities were allocated to individuals on a daily basis.
 Rotas were completed in advance to plan for absences, which were usually covered rearranging shifts, or by part-time staff increasing their hours.
 In an emergency, the manager would call on support from other local stores.

-The pharmacy team reported that they were allocated protected time to learn during working hours.
+The pharmacy team reported that they were allocated protected time to learn during working hours, although some chose to complete their learning at home.
 Resources accessed included the CPD tutors supplied by the company, e-Learning and CPPE packages and revised SOPs.
 Staff were set yearly development plans and received regular ad-hoc feedback on their performance.
 Team members were seen to offer appropriate advice when selling medicines over the counter and were observed referring to the pharmacist when additional information was required.
 Pharmacy team members reviewed each other's performance when selling medicines or handing out prescriptions.
 They gave each other feedback to improve performance.

 Team members felt able to raise concerns and give feedback to the store manager and the RP, both of whom they found to be receptive to ideas and suggestions.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.
-The manager described that she felt well supported by the area manager and the stores in the wider area.
+The manager described that she felt well supported by the area manager and team members from the stores in the wider area.
 The manager said that she found the targets set challenging but manageable.
-The RP said that she was able to use her professional judgement to make decisions.
-She would only undertake services such as MURs that were clinically appropriate.
+The RP said that he was able to use his professional judgement to make decisions.
+He would only undertake services such as MURs that were clinically appropriate.